thezakman/CTF-Heaven/Attacks/XSS.md

 - XSS tricks:

+- Bypassing file content restrictions:
-**bypassing file content restrictions:** in some cases you can do a crlf injection via filename `x.png%22%0d%0a%0d%0a%0d%0a<script>alert(1)</script>`
+**in some cases you can do a crlf injection via filename** `x.png%22%0d%0a%0d%0a%0d%0a<script>alert(1)</script>`

 this will cause Content-Disposition to throw its content into the file